ByteMasterFlinki/LedFaderMixer/README.md

 # LedFaderMixer
-Smal project to control for example RGB Led
+Smal project to control for example RGB LEDs by some potentiometers